 Clean the filter out.
 Put the filter back on by turning it clockwise.
 Wipe up any spilled water.
 Close the front panel.
 Now you are done!

-Extra Odor Removing Ideas
+Extra Odor Removal Ideas for the Washing Machine

 If you still have odor remaining, here are some extra tips for deodorizing.
 But don’t just pour all ingredients in the washer at once.
 Mixing some cleaning solutions together can “cancel each other out” such as in the case of using vinegar and baking soda together.